ioccc-src/winner/faq.md

     * `check_remarks_md()` will be run on your `remarks.m`; if it is not a regular readable file or it is empty it is an error.
 Otherwise it will proceed.
-Note it does not check that there is any text in the file, just that the file size is not 0.
+Note it does not check that there is any text in the file, just that the file size is not 0, and having a `remarks.md` that is not size 0 but has no content is violating [Rule 17](next/rules.html#rule17) and [Rule 19](next/rules.html#rule19).
-    * If any other error condition in step (4) occurs it is also an error.
+    * If any other error condition from step (4) occurs it is also an error.
-11. Report on files that were copied in (3) and directories made in (3) but are now gone: asking the user to verify.
+11. Report on any directories that were made and files that were copied in (7) but are now gone: asking the user to verify.
 12. Present the list of non-dot files that remain and ask the user to confirm.
 13. Ask the user for a submission title.
 14. Ask the user for a one line abstract of the submission.